messente/messente-api-java/docs/OmnimessageApi.md

 basicAuth.setPassword("YOUR PASSWORD");

 OmnimessageApi apiInstance = new OmnimessageApi();
-String omnimessageId = "omnimessageId_example"; // String | UUID of the scheduled Omnimessage to be cancelled try {
+String omnimessageId = "omnimessageId_example"; // String | UUID of the scheduled omnimessage to be cancelled try {
     apiInstance.cancelScheduledMessage(omnimessageId);
 } catch (ApiException e) {